 - Call to Order

 - Roll call

 - Approval of minutes of previous meeting

-- Approval of abstract (second meeting of the month)
+- Approval of abstract

 - Correspondence/Announcements

 - Trustee Reports

 - Old/New Business

 - Public Session

 - Adjournment

 GENERAL RULES OF PROCEDURE:

 The Mayor shall preside at meeting.
 In the Mayor's absence the Deputy Mayor shall preside.
 The presiding officer may debate, move and take other action that may be taken by other members of the Board.
 Motions to close or limit debate may be entertained but shall require a two-thirds vote.